-Irrigation experts recommend doing this twice per week in moderate climates.
+In moderate climates, irrigation experts recommend doing this twice per week.
 When the weather is hot and dry, increase to three times per week.
-If a steady rain shower soaks the ground, this can be counted as one day of watering.
-Any rain that occurs is one of the best ways to save water, while still ensuring the root ball gets the moisture it needs to grow.
+If a steady rain shower soaks the ground, it can be counted as one day of watering.
+A rain shower is one of the best ways to save water, while still ensuring the root ball gets the moisture it needs to grow.

 Watering Established Trees

 The growing season for trees is late spring to early summer.
 It can take up to two growing seasons for a tree to become established.
 Once the tree has become established, the recommended watering practices change.
 The tree will need less frequent watering.
-The technique used to deliver the water will be adjusted, as well.
+You’ll need to adjust the watering technique, as well.

 For established trees, water in a circular motion around the dripline.
 The dripline is the wide band around the outer reaches of the tree’s canopy.
-An established tree should be watered several feet around its dripline.
+Water an established tree several feet around its dripline.
 This ensures that the roots (which have grown past the dripline at this point) get all the water they need.